McPrapor/droid-config-tsubasa/README.md

 Doesn't work:
 - [ ] Camera
-- [ ] GPS (never worked with any CM, maybe it is only my phone problem? anyway test_gps returns segfault in last builds)
+- [ ] GPS (never worked with any CM, maybe it is only my phone problem? test_gps works, but gpsinfo shows nothing)
 - [ ] Bluetooth(device reboots after pairing)
 - [ ] Codecs(so no video or audio playback )
 - [ ] NCF (No support in SailfishOS)